Iraneus/betamedneed/contact.md

 | Friday    | 08:30am - 05:00pm |
 | Saturday  | 10:00am - 03:00pm |

-Reach out to us on phone, SMS, Whatsapp, or email 24 hours, 7 days a week.
+Reach out to us.
 We are happy to help in any way we possibly can.